-In the ICM algorithm [6], as we used it, an initial estimation of labels is provided by the ML criterion.
-Then, the labels are computed iteratively and in parallel for the whole frame.
-The ICM algorithm is slightly modified here, since we also use an undecision label, and consequently, a threshold on the decision function is used to discriminate the case where a decision seems to be almost certain from the case where a decision is somehow ambiguous.
-In case of decision, a plausible choice is the label which has maximum conditional probability given the observations and the current labels in the neighborhood of each pixel.
-In order to avoid redundant computations, the label process is performed only in the pixels where a change in the label of one of their neighbors occurs in the previous iteration.
-In HCF algorithm [11], the minimization is performed as follows.
+In the ICM algorithm [5], as we used it, an initial estimation of labels is provided by the Maximum Likelihood (ML) criterion, and then the labels are computed iteratively and in parallel for the whole frame.
+The ICM algorithm is slightly modified here, since we also use an Undecision label, and in consequence a threshold on the decision function is used to discriminate the case where a decision seems to be almost sure from the case where a decision is somehow ambiguous.
+Then, in case of decision, a plausible choice is the label which has maximum conditional probability given the observations and the current labels in the neighborhood of each pixel.
+In order to avoid redundant computations, the label process is performed only in the pixels where a change in the label of one of their neighbours occurs in the previous iteration.
+In HCF algorithm [10], the minimization is performed as follows.
 At each site, a label is selected if it provides the greatest local decrease of the energy function.
-Computational cost can be drastically reduced, if the visit strategy (for image sites) is optimized.
-Thus, according to the HCF algorithm, the sites are not visited in turn and we are able to constantly focus on ill-labeled sites, by introducing an 'instability' measure according to which sites are ordered in a stack.
-Because we are dealing here with only two labels (in the case of a change detection problem), or four labels (in the case of a moving object localization problem), this 'instability' measure can be easily computed.
+Computational cost can drastically be reduced, if the visit stragegy (for image sites) is optimized.
+Thus, according to the HCF algorithm the sites are not visited in turn, and we are able to constantly focus on illabeled sites, by introducing an "instability" measure according to which sites are ordered in a stack.
+Because we are dealing here with only two (in the case of change detection problem), or four (in the case of moving object localization problem) labels, this "instability" measure can be easily computed.
 The site to be visited is the one at the top of the stack.
-On the other hand, supplementary computations are required to construct and to maintain the stack.
-Thus, due to the initialization step, all sites are pushed to the stack according to the energy term $U_2(\omega, d)$ and the 'instability' measure.
+On the other hand supplementary computations are required to construct and to maintain the stack.
+Thus, due to the initialization step, all sites are pushed to the stack according to the energy term $U_2(\omega, d)$ and the "instability" measure.
 Convergence is reached, when the stack is empty.

-3. Detection of moving objects
+3 Detection of moving objects

-3.1.
-Dominant motion estimation
+3.1 Dominant motion estimation

-A very common hypothesis in the change detection problem is the static camera, for which there are a large number of proposed solutions.
+A very common hypothesis in the change detection problem is the static camera, which holds in a large number of the proposed solutions.
 An expected result is that these solutions cannot be used when they deal with a mobile camera.
-This constraint is raised, computing the dominant motion, using a gradient-based robust estimation method [22,12,26], in order to create a compensated sequence in which only the motion of independent moving objects is still valid.
-An affine motion model is considered, defined by
+This constraint is raised, computing the dominant motion, using a gradient-based robust estimation method ([21], [11] and [25]), in order to create a compensated sequence in which only the motion of independent moving objects is still valid.
+An affine motion-model is considered defined by:

-$$\binom{u(i,j)}{v(i,j)} = \binom{a{1,0} + a{1,1}i + a{1,2}j}{a{2,0} + a{2,1}i + a{2,2}j}.$$ (4)
+$$\begin{pmatrix} u(i,j)\\ v(i,j) \end{pmatrix} = \begin{pmatrix} a{1,0} + a{1,1}i + a{1,2}j\\ a{2,0} + a{2,1}i + a{2,2}j \end{pmatrix}$$ (4)

 The use of 2-D parametric models to describe the dominant motion is not proper for any case of 3-D motion.
-Thus, the affine model can be used for motions with only translational components, where the overall depth of the scene is much greater than the variation of the depth within the scene, which is equivalent to parallel projection.
-In addition, this model is proper for rotational motion only about the optical axis (γ rotation) and for 2-D scaling.
+Thus the affine model can be used for motions with only translational components, where the overall depth of the scene is much greater than the variation of the depth within the scene, which is equivalent with parallel projection.
+In addition this model is proper for rotational motion only in Z-axis (γ rotation), and for 2-D scaling too.